-(3) wear rings
+(3) wear ring

-4. Make a quick check of fork operation by locking the front brake and pushing down on the handlebar several times.
+- (3) wear rings - 4.
+Make a quick check of fork operation by locking the front brake and pushing down on the handlebar several times.

 Rear Suspension Inspection

 The swingarm is controlled by one hydraulic shock absorber with an aluminum reservoir for oil and nitrogen gas pressure.
 The gas pressure in the reservoir is contained within a rubber bladder.